top of page

 • What were you able to do from that place of safety & security?

-• Not a journal prompt but a reminder: It is Okay to Feel.
-To feel both grief & Gratefulness.
+• Not a journal prompt but a reminder: It is Okay to feel.
+To feel both grief & gratefulness.
 To feel both sadness & joy.
 To feel both loss & hope.
 The emotion makes us real.
 And this holiday there is truly space for both. - Rachel Marie Martin

 • If you have a partner/spouse, what can you update, about them?